rjurney/netography/README.md

 ### 2. Setup SageMarker Notebooks

 I have a dual GPU deep learning machine at home but there is overlap between SageMaker notebook setup and the MLOps profile for model deployment.
-I decided to use a SageMaker notebook and worked across the documentation and some examples to create one along with the IAM role required in
+I decided to use a SageMaker notebook and worked across the documentation and some examples to extend the VPC CloudFormation template to create a SageMaker Notebook along with the IAM role required.

 ### 3. Exploratory Data Analysis